-DOT Drug Test
+DOT Drug Testing Services

 DOT drug testing is performed prior to hiring, and on a random basis once employed; random testing is for drugs and alcohol for most DOT agencies.
 In addition to pre-employment and random drug screening, a DOT drug test may be required for reasonable suspicion, post-accident, returning to duty after a period of absence, or a follow-up (such as to maintain an active status after returning to duty).

 As a safety-sensitive employee, there are much more strict behavioral requirements than other industries of employment, and certain conduct is prohibited by DOT regulations.
 Employees are not permitted to use or even possess alcohol or illegal drugs while executing safety-sensitive functions, or while assigned to perform safety-sensitive tasks or roles.
 Employees are not permitted to consume alcohol within 4 hours of reporting for duty, or after receiving notice to report to duty.
 For flight attendants and flight crew members, it is 8 hours prior to reporting for service that they are prohibited from consuming alcohol.

 Some of the restrictions are more common among other industries as well, like employees must not report for service, or remain working, when using a controlled substance, unless of course it is used in accordance with an authorized medical practitioner’s instructions.
 Obviously, if an employee is impaired by or under the influence of alcohol, or has used an illegal drug, then they are prohibited from reporting for duty, or remaining on duty.